mit-pdos/sigmaos/cpython3.11/Doc/library/site.rst

    Path to the user site-packages for the running Python.
 Can be ``None`` if :func:`getusersitepackages` hasn't been called yet.
-Default value is :file:`~/.local/lib/python{X.Y}[t]/site-packages` for UNIX and non-framework macOS builds, :file:`~/Library/Python/{X.Y}/lib/python/site-packages` for macOS framework builds, and :file:`{%APPDATA%}\\Python\\Python{XY}\\site-packages` on Windows.
-The optional "t" indicates the free-threaded build.
+Default value is :file:`~/.local/lib/python{X.Y}/site-packages` for UNIX and non-framework macOS builds, :file:`~/Library/Python/{X.Y}/lib/python/site-packages` for macOS framework builds, and :file:`{%APPDATA%}\\Python\\Python{XY}\\site-packages` on Windows.
 This directory is a site directory, which means that :file:`.pth` files in it will be processed.

 .. data:: USER_BASE